oop-eng/oop-eng.github.io/draft.md

 3) Set a fixed delay of **300** milliseconds for each message.
 Measure the sequential (non-parallel) and parallel execution times.

+4) Create a new Java project and solve the previous task using **executors** (single-threaded executor and fixed thread pool executor).

 <br>

 [<< Practice tasks](readme.md#practice)